A Compactness Theorem for $SO(3)$ Anti-Self-Dual Equation with Translation Symmetry: Introduction

 \subsection{Acknowledgments}

-The author would like to thank Kenji Fukaya for suggesting this problem, for many stimulating discussions, and for his warm encouragement and generous support.
+The author would like to thank Professor Kenji Fukaya for suggesting this problem, for many stimulating discussions, and for his warm encouragement and generous support.
 The author would like to thank Simons Center for Geometry and Physics for creating a wonderful environment for mathematical research.
-The author would like to thank Donghao Wang and David Duncan for helpful discussions.
+The author would like to thank Donghao Wang, David Duncan, and Chris Woodward for helpful discussions.
+The author also thanks the anonymous referee for many valuable suggestions to improve the paper.

 This work is partially supported by the Simons Collaboration Grant on Homological Mirror Symmetry.